-R51.9 – Headache, unspecified
+R51.9 diagnosis code: Headache, unspecified

-The R51.9 is an ICD code that’s included in the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM, for short), and it is used to designate “Headache, unspecified.”
+The R51.9 is an ICD code included in the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM, for short), and it is used to designate “Headache, unspecified.”

 This ICD-10 code has two designations you need to take note of:

-- This is an Unspecified Code.
+- This is an unspecified code.
 This means that not much is known about the specifics of this condition.
-It’s only used to specify the patient has a headache, but the kind and severity are not yet known.
+It's only used to specify the patient has a headache, but the kind and severity are not yet known.

 Is the R51.9 billable?